maximilianmbeck/vlstm_cuda/README.md

 - See below: e.g. Total amount of shared memory per block / multiprocessor?
 What exactly is the difference?
   - See this conversation with ChatGPT: <https://chatgpt.com/share/7a1eef5b-c505-4492-87be-6183193da004>
+  - There can be multiply blocks scheduled on the same streaming multiprocessor (SM).
+The shared mem per block * blocks scheduled must not exceed the maximum amount of shared memory per multiprocessor.
+  - The maximum shared memory per block is actually given by `sharedMemPerBlockOptin`.
+  - The maximum shared memory per block can be set via `cudaFuncSetAttribute(kernel,cudaFuncAttributeMaxDynamicSharedMemorySize, sharedMemorySize);``(where sharedMemorySize <= sharedMemPerBlockOptin)

 ## CUDA Resources